ballerina-attic/ballerina-www/website/two-column-pages/docs/learn/ballerina-streaming-reference.md

 ###### Syntax

-The syntax for the Having clause is as follows:
+The syntax for the `having` clause is as follows:

 ```ballerina
 from <input stream> window <window name>( ... )